 The goals of the Eastern Alamance Band are to: Teach Music Through Performance, Develop 21st Century Music and Leadership Skills, Make a Positive Difference in the Lives of our Students and Community, and Teach our Students to be Lifelong Learners and Musicians!

 Mr. Ben Crotts is a 2009 graduate of The University of North Carolina at Greensboro, where he graduated Magna Cum Laude and earned the Bachelor of Music Degree in K-12 Music Education.
 While at UNC-Greensboro Mr. Crotts studied trumpet with Dr. Edward Bach, and both orchestral and wind band conducting techniques with Mr. Robert Gutter.

-Students of Mr. Crotts have continued to pursue their own music degrees and performance opportunities at UNC-Greensboro, Greensboro College, Western Carolina, UNC-Charlotte, UNC-Pembroke, NC A&T University, Methodist University, Mars Hill University, Lee University, and Clemson University.
+Students of Mr. Crotts have continued to pursue their own music degrees and performance opportunities at UNC-Greensboro, Greensboro College, Western Carolina, UNC-Charlotte, UNC-Pembroke, NC A&T University, NC State University, Elon University, Methodist University, Mars Hill University, Lee University, and Clemson University.

-Currently Mr. Crotts maintains an active performance schedule through performing at area Churches, weddings, and other events.
-He was the 2018 clinician for the Wilkes County Honors Band in Ronda NC, and has served as a guest clinician at numerous high schools around North Carolina.
-He is a member of North Carolina Music Educators Association, National Association of Music Educators, NCAE, ABAE, NEA, and Bugles Across America.
+Mr. Crotts was the 2018 clinician for the Wilkes County Honors Band in Ronda NC, and has served as a guest clinician at numerous high schools around North Carolina.
+He was elected Treasurer of the Central District Bandmasters Association in May 2019, and is a member of North Carolina Music Educators Association, National Association of Music Educators, NCAE, ABAE, NEA, and Bugles Across America.
 Mr. Crotts lives in Graham NC and enjoys running, disc golf, hiking, and fishing in his spare time.